 A soap business (or bath & body business) can absolutely have high profit margins.
 But it likely must charge more than $5/bar of soap for those profits.
 And to charge more, it must be justified.

 >> Maybe your soap has a high-end, hard to find ingredient for the skin-care junkie (*Remember, you can’t make medical claims about your soap, they must be cosmetic, more on that here.)

 >> Or maybe your bar of soap is designed to clean body and hair, making it perfect for people who workout and shower at the gym, or for travelers who don’t want to pack light.

 >> Or maybe your soaps have a healing crystal in them so they appeal to people into alternative healing or aligning chakras.

 Start with a profitable target market then create a soap/bath & body product that appeals to them.

-If you want to learn how to find a profitable target market for your handmade business, sign up below to be the first to know when my new mini-ebook comes out.
-It’s all about finding a goldmine of customers.
+If you want to learn how to find a profitable target market for your handmade business, check out HOW TO FIND A GOLDMINE OF CUSTOMERS.

 When time is taken to source ingredients and find the best price, and those ingredients are purchased in bulk, material costs for a bar of soap can be kept under $1.

 Soap should always have some form of packaging, so that also factors into material costs.
 But again, proper sourcing and buying in bulk can lower the cost of soap sleeves or boxes.